 Once we have Google Analytics and Search Console access, we can assess which pages on your site are most important.
 This process includes looking at which pages have the strongest backlinks and are vital in driving traffic to your site.
 We can quickly determine priority pages that need to be maintained in your site’s wireframe through this exercise.

 A wireframe is used to lay out content and functionality on a page that considers user needs and user journeys.
 Wireframes are used early in the development process to establish the basic structure before visual design and content are added.
 We will also thoroughly crawl your site to figure out which pages are detrimental to your SEO, and ensure these are not carried over and repeated on the new site.
+An SEO audit along with a content audit is one of the most important elements of your SEO campaign.

 3. Design and web development considerations